Brendan Donovan Player Props: Cardinals vs. Rangers

-On Monday, Brendan Donovan (.516 slugging percentage in past 10 games, including three home runs) and the St. Louis Cardinals play the Texas Rangers, whose starting pitcher will be Martin Perez.
+On Tuesday, Brendan Donovan (coming off going 0-for-3) and the St. Louis Cardinals face the Texas Rangers, whose starting pitcher will be Dane Dunning.
 First pitch is at 8:05 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Pirates.
+In his most recent game he had a hitless showing (0-for-3) against the Rangers.

 Brendan Donovan Game Info & Props vs. the Rangers